-Israel Electric Corporation - The IEC is a governmental company supervised by the Electricity Authority, inter alia, regarding the costs of inputs for electricity production, and in particular, the costs of natural gas.
+■ Israel Electric Corporation - The IEC is a governmental company supervised by the Electricity Authority (the "PUA-E"), inter alia, regarding the costs of inputs for electricity production, and in particular, the costs of natural gas.
 In 2022, the IEC purchased approx. 4.95 BCM of natural gas from the Tamar and Leviathan partners and from the Karish reservoir and also imported and consumed another approx. 0.1 BCM of LNG, compared to 2021 in which it purchased approx. 4.5 ton BCM of natural gas from the Tamar and Leviathan partners and also imported and consumed another approx. 0.2 BCM of LNG.
-The rate of electricity produced by the IEC through natural and liquefied gas is estimated in 2021 and 2022 at approx. 55.5% and approx. 57.0%, respectively.
 In such context it is noted that according to the decision of the Minister of Energy by the end of 2022 the IEC should have ended the engagement with the regasification vessel used for reception and regasification of imported LNG.
-Accordingly, on December 8, 2022, the IEC ended its engagement with the regasification vessel used the on the vessel was sold to Hadera Gateway16.
-The IEC is currently working on the construction of two more natural gas-fired power plants, which will replace units 1 and 4 of the Orot Rabin Power Plant, with a total capacity of approx. 1200 MW/h.
+Accordingly, on 8 December 2022, the IEC ended its engagement with the regasification vessel and the remaining LNG that was then on the vessel was sold to Hadera Gateway15.
+The IEC is currently working on the construction of two more natural gas-fired power plants, which will replace units 1 and 4 of the Orot Rabin Power Plant, with a total capacity of approx. 1,200 MW/h.
 These plants are expected to increase the demand for gas in the Israeli market, in parallel with the discontinuation of coal use scheduled for 2025.
+As part of the IEC's preparations for the discontinuation of coal usage, the IEC is working on the conversion to gas of the 4 production units at the Rutenberg Station in Ashkelon.
+The conversion of the first of such four units has been completed and that unit has been gas-fired (for running-in purposes prior to commercial operation) since July 2023.
+The estimated projection for stable operation of the first unit has been postponed to December 2023, and the estimated projection for stable operation of CCGT 80 has been postponed to June 2024.
+The gas consumption of each of these units is estimated at more than 1 BCM per year.
+In 2022, the IEC's natural gas-fired production amounted to ~4.9 GW, which constitute ~43% of the total power produced using natural gas.

-15 Other than the electricity and industrial sectors in which consumers do not pay excise tax for the gas.
+14 Other than the electricity and industrial sectors in which consumers do not pay excise tax for the gas.